aaronmckinstry706/imaterialist/journal.md

 Regardless, these are *difficult* categories.
 I will have to rethink my straightforward neural net approach.
 Maybe a decision tree of neural networks for particularly difficult categories?

 Hmmm.
 Regardless, let's just try using random crop with desnenet121, using the same learning rate as before, but adding the non-color-changing data augmentations.
 The color-changing augmentations may actually hinder generalization if the color is important to the style (bold vs soft colors, etc.).

+## May 16, 2018

+It didn't work.
+The best performance was only 84%, as expected.
+Here are some thoughts I had in the interim:

+> Group visually similar things (chair categories vs. bed categories, etc.) manually until you have a fairly distinct (and smaller) set of classes.
+Then, for each group, train custom network for just those classes.
+It's a lot more computation, but it should yield decent results.

+> To group the categories, I need to finish labelling each category as best I can UGH.

+> Okay, problem here.
+I think that doing this tree-of-networks idea would increase generalization error significantly, especially since so little data exists for a much smaller group of categories (say, three or four).
+Better techniques to try: adding dropout, model averaging, getting more unlabeled data for self-labeling.

+> Dropout is already present in most models anyway (and is present in DenseNet, in particular).
+More unlabeled data for self-labeling is more work for me, since I'd have to track down the latest research in this particular area.

+> The easiest (for me, right now) technique to try is model averaging.
+I'll train VGG-19 (w BN), ResNet-50, and Inception v3.
+Then, I'll average the model outputs to determine validation performance.

+> In addition: test time augmentations!
+I.e., do averaging of probabilities over multiple transformations (flips/crops) of the image at test time.

+For now, we'll train VGG on 16k-subset to choose best learning rate.
+Then we'll train on the full dataset with said learning rate.
+Off we go!

+## May 21, 2018

+After choosing the best learning rate, I ran the model and obtained a best validation accuracy of ~84%.
+Approximately the same as before.
+The next model I need to train is ResNet-50.
+I also need to implement the logic for model averaging and test-time augmentation.
+Then, I need to implement the final test-time output.
+Then I will make my submission with the best model and settings I have available.
+But, this is all to be done later, because I'm exhausted after the wedding.
+Peace out, my man.

+HAHAAAAAAAA jk broski, I'm doing this today.

+## May 22, 2018

+I tried.
+I really tried.
+I was so tired though.
+I've got one more week of competition left, which translates to one weekend of work for me.
+This weekend I've got to finish the three things I mentioned above: test-time augmentation (just use 10-crop; it'll be slightly unbalanced, but it'll be less work to implement), model averaging, and final test output.

+## May 25, 2018

+First, and probably the easiest, thing: implement model averaging.
+This means (a) creating a composite model, and (b), evaluating that composite model.
+The composite model should be a `nn.Module` whose constructor takes two models whose output to average, and puts them in a `nn.ModuleList`.
+The `forward` function of this model will execute both models, compute the `log_softmax` function on each of the separate network outputs, and then average the resulting probabilities--but wait!
+That doesn't make sense, since the logs can't be averaged to get correct probabilities.
+We have to perform two steps: first do `softmax`, then average, then take the `log`.
+The loss function will have to be changed from `cross_entropy`, which performs softmax internally, to `nll_loss`, which operates on the log-probabilities of each class.

+Except, wait!
+Will both of these models fit into GPU memory at the same time?
+I think they will.
+If not, we will have to consider other approaches.

+Now, to the implementation.

+Great, I implemented it.
+Two things: plan for changes to `evaluate()` function, and fix for `ModelAverage` class.
+Changes to `evaluate()`: change `--save-path` option to `--save-paths` and set parameter `nargs='+'`; change model loading code to load all modules into a list, and then pass those modules to the `ModelAverage` constructor.
+Fix for `ModelAverage` class: output the *log* of the probabilities, instead of the probabilities themselves.

+First, let's fix the `ModelAverage` class.
+Fixed it.

+Next, let's fix the `evaluate()` code.
+Before we do this, we need to evaluate what has been changed, so that I can determine whether to commit any code before making futher changes.